 - Look for the Report a mistake link to the right and click it.

-- Clicking this will bring up a new text box at the bottom of Clarifications.
+- Clicking this will bring up a new text box below Mistakes.

 - When you begin typing in this box, directions about how to provide the best feedback will appear above the box.